Fun things to do Dublin (IE)

 4.6

-National Museum of Ireland - Archaeology is most popular around 2 PM on Saturdays.
-It's most quiet on Mondays.
+National Museum of Ireland, Kildare Street is most popular around 2 PM on Saturdays.
+Visitors usually stay up to 1,5 hours here.

-The National Museum of Ireland - Archaeology is home to an extraordinary range of priceless and iconic treasures, including the Ardagh Chalice, the Tara Brooch and the famous Derrynaflan Hoard.
+The National Museum of Ireland, Kildare Street is home to an extraordinary range of priceless and iconic treasures, including the Ardagh Chalice, the Tara Brooch and the famous Derrynaflan Hoard.
 From Prehistoric Ireland to Ancient Egypt, visitors can see important archaeological artefacts dating from 7000 BC up to the 20th century.
 Admission is free.

 For more info visit the website or checkout Google Maps.